nanocofactory/monettes/README.md

 MONET CIPHERS:

 Monet cipher (cf. code), as topological monet credential, displays the embedding of value scripts (cf. programs and protocols) underlying and making up the given monet.
-Values and scripts are compositions/simplices of benefits and of benefit states/objects, and monet cipher is the nerve, i.e. respective simplicial set of the given product regarded as a small category, reduced from partial orders to total orders, i.e. linearized/serialized.
+Values and scripts are compositions/simplices of benefits and of benefit states/objects respectively, and monet cipher is the nerve, i.e. the respective simplicial set of the given product regarded as a small category, reduced from partial orders to total orders, i.e. linearized/serialized.
 They generalize the convolutional chains of product benefits as signals/stimuli/impulses and respective customer/consumer responses.
 Fiber bundles/fibrations on these simplicial structures code for and, by homotopy lifting properties, cipher for use value (in excess of exchange value, with surplus value being that positive difference).

 NEUROCOINS: